omoz4real/omoz4real.github.io/_posts/2023-02-07-run-jakartaee-core-profile-application-on-javase.md

 ```

-Next, Create an EmployeeService.java class that will be used for our DAO (Data Access Object) to manage CRUD operations on the Employee object.
+Next, Create an **EmployeeService.java** class that will be used for our DAO (Data Access Object) to manage CRUD operations on the Employee object.
 In this project, A list is used
-for the database/datasource to store the Employee data and keep things simple as no real database is used.
+for the database/datasource to store the Employee data to keep things simple as no real database is used.
 The EmployeeService.java class looks like this:

 ```java
 package omos.microsystems.coreprofile.app;